Get Your Popcorn Ready, Here Comes El Paso’s Ricardo Pepi

 You show up to a sporting event popcorn at the ready for that one bit of magic, but more often than not leave with only the un-popped kernels stuck in your molars.

-That's because sporting magic is nothing but determination that rises above circumstance.
-It's rarest in team sports –– determination is everywhere making circumstance harder to come by.
-Rarer still is seeing that magic performed by one particular athlete.
+That's because sporting magic is nothing but determination that rises above circumstance in a world where circumstance usually wins.
+It's rarest in team sports –– determination is everywhere making magic harder to come by.
+Rarer still is seeing that magic performed by one particular athlete in a team sport.

 Saturday afternoon I took an opportunity to watch FC Dallas’ home opener, crossing over Lewisville Lake from Denton, where I was in town for UTEP women’s basketball that night, to Toyota Stadium in Frisco.